Contents

 Heat Loss in Cold Seasons.

 With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
-If you occasionally tidy your windows, you’ll require to clean up the skylight regularly.
-Plus, installing the roof is the only method to clean up the beyond a skylight.
+If you occasionally tidy your windows, you’ll require to clean up the skylight more frequently.
+Plus, installing the roof is the only method to clean the outside of a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the rate.
-If your roof opening does not fit one of the listed below sizes, expect to pay at least 25% more for the unit than the next-closest requirement choice on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the cost.
+If your roof opening doesn’t fit one of the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.